 The first rule of sound money management is to live below your means—spend less than you earn.
 This means creating a margin between what you earn and what you spend.
 The secret to finding financial freedom—freedom from financial worry, fear and want—is the gap between the amount you earn and your spending.

 The wider the gap, the more freedom you will enjoy.
 The money you don’t spend gives you the freedom to grow your dreams and prepare for the future.

 There are two ways to increase the space between what you earn and what you spend:

 The harder you work at doing either—or both—the more successful you’ll be in finding financial freedom: freedom to fund your children’s educations, freedom to travel, to invest; freedom to relocate, to retire—freedom to live the life you love.

 Sounds so easy, doesn’t it?
 Just spend less.
 If it were that easy, we wouldn’t be adding $15.2 billion in revolving consumer debt per month, as Americans did in Feb.
 2019.
 We’ve become addicted to spending, so it takes a concerted effort to reverse that obsession.

-Spending less takes work but it remains the best way to change your financial situation quickly.
+Spending less takes work but is the best way to quickly change your financial situation.
 You’ve already earned the money and paid taxes on it, so there’s no waiting.

 Put your commitment to spending less in writing.
 Be specific about how much you intend to reduce your spending and how you plan to do this.